jangorecki/pg/README.md

 ## Notes

-Only postgres 9.5+ support is planned, currently there is no 9.5+ specific code yet.
+Only postgres 9.5+ support is planned.